MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Converting-a-Database.md

 ---
 title: "Converting a Database - Technical Upgrade"
-description: "This article describes how to convert a Dynamics NAV database to Microsoft Dynamics NAV 2018." ms.custom: na ms.date: 03/01/2018 ms.reviewer: na
+description: "This article describes how to convert a Dynamics NAV database (2013, 2013 R2, 2015, 2016, or 2017) to Microsoft Dynamics NAV 2018."
+ms.custom: na
+ms.date: 03/01/2018
+ms.reviewer: na